muratk5n/thirdwave/en/tweets/2021/week26.md

 ---

-"Nikola invests $50M to make hydrogen fuel in the Midwest"

----

 Whichever tech is used to generate energy doesn't matter, produce renewable fuel, ship.
 H2 economy can handle all types of input.